minutiaes/gzb_maze_gen/README.md

        For negative origin use '=' sign
        map_gen.py -s 5,5 -o=-5,-5 -l 2 -f maze -v

-Creates a SDF file for Gazebo which contains a perfect maze
+Creates an SDF file for Gazebo which contains a perfect maze

 optional arguments:
   -h, --help      show this help message and exit